How Our Road Optimized Innovation Line of Suspensions Fit into the Future of Trucking

 Link’s Cab Suspension Innovations Provide a Better Ride, Better Protection

 At Link being driven to outperform is more than our tagline, it reflects not being satisfied with the status quo.
 That’s how we’re able to look at something as traditional as cab suspensions and make sure it fits in this new age of high-tech vehicles.
-Our new category of Road Optimized Intelligence suspensions is designed with the future in mind.
+Our new category of Road Optimized Innovation suspensions is designed with the future in mind.

 One product you may have heard about is our ROI Cabmate suspension.
 While still in the testing stages, it is an intelligent cab suspension that maximizes ride comfort for the driver and offers greater protection of electronics inside the cab.
 It’s ECU reads information hundreds of times per second from accelerometers and position sensors mounted on both sides of the cab, and instantly cushioning the blow by determining the optimum settings for the shock absorbers as the vehicle goes over rough terrain.
 This video from Heavy Duty Trucking really demonstrates the difference a driver will experience.